Jump to content

 What are the aircraft inspecting?

-The aircraft will inspect around 43,000 poles on the TLC network, including cross-arms, insulator conductors, pole top switches, and transformers.
+The aircraft will inspect around 43,000 poles on the TLC network, including cross-arms, insulator conductors, pole top switches, power lines and transformers.

 Where will the data collected from the inspections be stored?